-Researchers from Macquarie University in Australia extended this line of investigation and added another wrinkle -- skin color.
+Researchers from Macquarie University in Australia extended this line of investigation and added another wrinkle — skin color.
 Their study just appeared in an article published in the journal Evolution and Human Behavior.
-Like the Czech scientists, they expected that women would more attracted to the body odor of men who eat a lot of vegetables.
+Like the Czech scientists, they expected that women would be more attracted to the body odor of men who eat a lot of vegetables.
 But they also predicted that women would prefer the underarm scent of men with yellowish skin tones.

 I know...the yellow skin idea sounds wacky.
 But here is why it makes sense.
-Health benefits accrue from eating foods rich in anti-oxidant compounds called carotenoids (here).
+Health benefits accrue from eating foods rich in antioxidant compounds called carotenoids (here).
 Carotenoids are mainly found in fruits and vegetables.
-Dietary carotenoids enhances yellow coloration in some animals.
+Dietary carotenoids enhance yellow coloration in some animals.
 And females in these species find yellowish-colored males particularly sexy.
 Eating fruits and vegetables high in carotenoids also enhances yellowish skin color in humans.
 For example, a 2015 study found that consuming smoothies laced with carotenoids every day for six weeks caused shifts in skin color towards the yellow end of the spectrum.
 Even across cultures and races, human females find yellow skin tones to be particularly attractive in men (here).

 So here’s the evolutionary logic behind the Australian study.
 Eating more fruits and vegetables increases carotenoids levels in the human body which, in turn, causes good health and produces yellowish skin tones.
-Carotenoids are found in perspiration, including arm pit sweat.
+Carotenoids are found in perspiration, including armpit sweat.
 Hence, women should be attracted to the smell of men who eat a lot of vegetables and to the odor of men with yellowish skin.
 In short, the researchers reasoned that carotenoid-influenced body odors and yellow skin tones can serve as a health-signaling component of mate choice.

 The design of their experiment was complicated, but here is the simple version.
 Forty-three Caucasian men donated armpit odor using a technique similar to that used by the Czech research team.
 The subjects were recruited to represent wide a spectrum of diets, including vegetarians and avid meat-eaters.
 In addition to providing body odors, the subjects also completed a questionnaire on the frequency they ate several hundred food items.
 Finally, each subject’s skin color was assessed using a device called a spectrophotometer.
 The body odors of the men were evaluated by nine women.
 The most important odor factor boiled down to ratings of pleasantness (“hedonic evaluation”).

 As in previous studies, the men who ate more vegetables and less meat tended to have yellower skin.
-And, like the researchers predicted, the sniff-testers rated the armpit odor of men with yellowish skin as more pleasant.
+And, as the researchers predicted, the sniff-testers rated the armpit odor of men with yellowish skin as more pleasant.